We may earn revenue from the products available on this page and participate in affiliate programs.

 Q: How should I hang a holiday wreath on my door?

 Ross is a fan of a simple nail in the door: “It’s charming and adds character,” he says.
-Julie Vadnal, Domino’s deputy editor, uses a Command hook.
-Over-the-door wreath holders are a great way to avoid making marks or hammering nails: Here’s a statement silver wreath hanger and a simple matte black one.
+Or you can go with a Command hook.
+Over-the-door wreath holders are a great way to avoid making marks or hammering nails: Here’s a statement bow wreath hanger and a simple cast-iron one.
 Goodman points out that they don’t work with all doors, however, including those that have a particularly tight seal or run thicker than standard, so make sure you try it out before hanging a wreath.

 Q: Is it possible to keep a real wreath looking fresh throughout the holiday season?